 Our visual arts students are actively engaged in creating and exhibiting art work under the direction of WCS’s dedicated faculty art experts — experts who are fully committed to helping all students discover the joy of creative expression, regardless of their perceived ability or initial confidence.
-Students in Kindergarten through First Grade explore a variety of different media and are encouraged to explore the world around them, including animals and insects.
+Students in Kindergarten through First Grade explore a variety of media and are encouraged to explore the world around them, including animals and insects.
 Basic skills and art vocabulary are used to begin building a foundation for further study.
 Second through Fourth Grade students increase their technical skills and begin a more in-depth study of art and design principles, such as color theory and form.
 Drawing from observation, a variety of painting media and collage are emphasized, as God is taught as the Master Artist.

 In the Middle School program, students are introduced to even more art techniques and tools.
 Textiles, printmaking and Impressionism are emphasized.
 Moving into Seventh and Eighth Grade, students begin to compare artist styles, and learn different brushstrokes.
 They are introduced to and inspired by contemporary Christian artists.
 They discern the building blocks to any successful work of art.
 An emphasis in critical analysis is stressed along with peer critique as the students progress through the semester.
 The students learn value, spacing, and form while being introduced to a wide array of new materials and media.
 The Middle School art department participates in a huge spring art show in which artwork is displayed for the student body and parents.